-Did you know that British asparagus is considered the most delicious in the world?
+Did you know that British asparagus is considered as the most delicious in the world?
 It's true!
 The beginning of the asparagus season in Britain symbolizes the arrival of spring.
 A cool, moderately dry spring usually means a fantastic crop.
 The season runs from late April (around St. George's Day) roughly until the summer solstice in late June.

 Asparagus is rich in vitamins and minerals.
-This amazing magical vegetable reduces bloating and promotes healthy bacteria in the large intestine.
+This amazingly-magical vegetable reduces bloating and promotes healthy bacteria in the large intestine.
 It contains vitamins K and C. The first one is essential for vigorous blood clotting, and the second one boosts your immune system.
 It is believed that asparagus also detoxifies the body.

-Asparagus is eaten with one's hands, to touch it with a spoon shows an inability to live in "society."
+Asparagus is eaten with one's hands, so to touch it with a spoon shows an inability to live in "society."
 Green asparagus, which is traditionally considered overripe, also occupies a place of honor on the menu of English restaurants.